mensbrugghe/Env11_Public/README.md

 It is setup to run the "ANX1" aggregation, with the required definitions for the aggregation in the folder "Data/ANX1" (but also requires the "sets" definition file in the (top) folder "ANX1").
-To create a new aggregation, create a new folder in the "Data" folder with the code for the project.
+To create a new aggregation, create a new folder in the "Data" folder and name it with the  code for the project.
 To start with, copy the input files in the "Data/ANX1" folder, rename them, and modify them for this specific project, e.g., new regional and commodity aggregation.
 Create a new project folder in the top-level directory, copy the "sets" file